Bak3rLi/www.linguyen.com/research.md

 + Song, Chenchen, **Nguyen, Li** and Baker, James. *Cambridge Occasional Papers in Linguistics COPiL vol. 11.* (2019). [[link](http://www.ling.cam.ac.uk/COPIL/archive.html)]

-### Non peer-reviewed
+### Others

 + **Nguyen, Li**.
-(Forthcoming) 'Book review:  Torres Cacoullos, Rena & Travis, Catherine E. 2018, Bilingualism in the Community: Code-switching and Grammars in Contact, Cambridge: Cambridge: University Press. i-240.' *Corpora*, Edinburgh University Press.
+(Forthcoming) 'Review:  Torres Cacoullos, Rena & Travis, Catherine E. 2018, Bilingualism in the Community: Code-switching and Grammars in Contact, Cambridge: Cambridge: University Press. i-240.' *Corpora*, Edinburgh University Press.
 + **Nguyen, Li** ['The moment of truth: Testing the Matrix Language Frame model in English - Vietnamese bilingual speech.'](https://blog.philsoc.org.uk/2017/11/03/english-vietnamese-bilingualism/) *The Philological Society Blog*, November 3 2017.
 + **Nguyen, Li** ['Did you do it, have you done it, or will you do it?
 Vietnamese English speakers’ treatment of Tense and Aspect in everyday speech.'](http://www.icge.co.uk/languagesciencesblog/?p=1498) *Cambridge Language Sciences*, May 2 2017.
 + **Nguyen, Li** ['Singular They is the new black.'](http://www.icge.co.uk/languagesciencesblog/?p=1371) *Cambridge Language Sciences*, November 16 2016.